Jchow2/Video-Gaming-Revenue-/README.md

-# Impact ofd Gaming Habits on Psychological Well-Being: Anxiety, Life Satisfactions, and Social Phobia
+# Impact of Gaming Habits on Psychological Well-Being: Anxiety, Life Satisfactions, and Social Phobia

 ## Problem Description